-Cisco® Certified Network Associate, CCNA™: This is entry level certification offered by Cisco.
+Cisco Certified Network Associate, CCNA: This is entry level certification offered by Cisco.
 It is also an ideal way to start Cisco career path.
 Though Cisco lays no basic requirements to take this exam, a good understanding of OSI model is required.
 If you have no networking background, self preparation for CCNA takes about 4-6 months.
-A good place to begin your pursuit for CCNA is to get a copy of Cisco CCNA preparation library.
-It contains 3 books including ICND Interconnecting Cisco Network Devices, which is a primary course recommended by Cisco.
-Another book, which is also part of preparation library, Cisco CCNA Exam #640-607 Certification Guide, enables you to prepare for actual CCNA certification.
+A good place to begin your pursuit for CCNA is to get a copy of CCNA press book.
 In addition to Cisco press books, I recommend CCNA by Todd Lammle from Sybex.
-Note that fundamentals are not covered so elaborately as in Cisco press ICND.
-Therefore, I recommend Todd's book during later half of CCNA preparation.
 The recent version of CCNA exam contains two or three simulation questions.
 These questions pattern can be practiced at Cisco CCNA or at simulationexams.com ccna simulations page.
-Otherwise, I find essentially CCNA curriculum has not changed much over the years (except for inclusion of VLANs).
+Otherwise, I find essentially CCNA curriculum has not changed much over the years (except for inclusion of Automation).
 At final stages of CCNA preparation, you can take some practice tests to gauge your preparedness to take the actual exams, and review any weak areas.
 I strongly recommend at least 6 - 8 hours of lab experience.
 It also helps you in identifying different parts of routers such as ports, interfaces cables etc. As far as router simulations are concerned, let me admit that I haven't used any so far.
 Therefore, I have no idea about the usefulness of the same.
 This much said, don't get swamped by zillion CCNA resources on the Web.
 Keep focused!
 Wish you good luck in your pursuit of Cisco certifications.

-Cisco®Certified Networking Professional (CCNP™): CCNP is Cisco's middle level certifications (Another middle level certification is CCDP, which we discuss later).
+CiscoCertified Networking Professional (CCNP): CCNP is Cisco's middle level certifications (Another middle level certification is CCDP, which we discuss later).
 Getting CCNP certified requires more time and resources.
-As you might already be knowing, one need to pass 4 individual exams to get CCNP.
-Alternatively, one can take Foundations exam (640-841) and a support exam (640-606) , in which case, you need to pass only 2 exams to be CCNP certified.
-One need to be CCNA certified to take CCNP exams.
-The four exams that you need to pass are:
+As you might already be knowing, one need to pass ONE core exam and ONE of may available concentration exams to get CCNP.

 Other important resources that you need to refer are Website resources.
 Cisco Website has wealth of information to prepare for CCNP, that you do not have to search for myriad of other Cisco CCNP resources.
 All the concepts that are given in Cisco Press CCNP are explained in more detail in Cisco Website.
 Use appropriate search term to reach required Web resource.
 I am giving here some of the Cisco Website resources that I found useful in preparing for CCNP certification.
 As you approach final stages of preparation, don't forget to take some practice exams offered by SimulationExams.com or any other Web site.
 Practice exams are considered integral part of preparation in two ways: